ConnectedLib/connectedlib10/modules/mentoring/section-6-0.md

 </ul>
 <br>

 Successful peer supported learning and mentorship can be challenging to create (Ito, et al., 2013).
 It may take several attempts, time, and effort to build a supportive community and meaningful relationships.
-The following section outlines some common challenges and ways to prepare for and overcome them: